 I have tested 40+ crypto brokers.
 You can find the best cryptocurrency brokers below.
 This is by far the easiest way to get started with cryptocurrencies.

 I’m sure you already heard of Bitcoin, Ethereum, Ripple, Litecoin or BitcoinCash is now easier than ever.
 There are many cryptocurrency brokers that have these cryptocurrencies on their platform.

-Cryptocurrency trading has become really popular in 2017.
-It’s growing even more this year.
+Cryptocurrency trading has become really popular in the past years.
+It’s growing more ever year.

 Many big trading brokers have already added some of these cryptocurrencies.
 Everybody can sign up and start trading Bitcoin or other crypto coins.
 This is the easiest and probably the simplest way to invest in cryptocurrency.